basmaashouur/computational-geometry-library/CGsummary.md

-# List of Computational Geometry Sup topic's Resources, Tags, Terminologies and Explanations
+# List of Computational Geometry Resources, Tags, Terminologies and Explanations

 Table of Contents
 =================